cloudify-cosmo/docs.getcloudify.org/content/developer/writing_widgets/widget-structure.md

 `my-widget/widget.js` is a single JS bundle file created from `my-widget/src/widget.js` and contains all the code imported by `my-widget/widget.js`.

-To see real examples of widgets, see [cloudify-stage/widgets](https://github.com/cloudify-cosmo/cloudify-stage/tree/master/widgets).
+For real examples of widgets, see [cloudify-stage/widgets](https://github.com/cloudify-cosmo/cloudify-stage/tree/master/widgets).

 For details about files content check [Widget Definition]({{< relref "developer/writing_widgets/widget-definition.md" >}}) page.